Best Toys for 1-Year Olds

 I am finding that the best toys for 1-year olds are ‘Open-Ended’ toys as they entertain my little ones for longer and help them explore, develop, and solve problems better than ‘one and done’ toys.
 Plus, I can see them playing with these toys in all sorts of different fun and imaginative ways in the future.

 I’ve listed below 8 wonderful ‘Open-Ended’ and eco-friendly toys for 1 Year Olds

 First Wooden Shape Sorter

-This colourful shape sorter is great for early learning!
+This colourful bird house shape sorter is great for early learning!
 Little ones need to slot the multicoloured wooden shapes into the relevant slot.
-Once the shapes have all been slotted in, the shape sorter can be rolled – making a fun rattling sound!

 What it’s great for: It’s a great toy to help nurture dexterity and coordination skills.
 It’s also great for encouraging problem solving, spatial awareness, and determination.
 It’s certainly a proud day when they finally get the right shape in the right slot.